 Candida is the fourth leading hospital-acquired bloodstream infection, afflicting more than 135,000 patients per year in the United States, and the most lethal form of common bloodstream infections that cause sepsis, with an average mortality rate of approximately 40%.
 This high mortality rate is largely due to the elapsed time from Candida infection to positive diagnosis and treatment.
 According to a study published in Antimicrobial Agents and Chemotherapy, Candida mortality rate can be reduced to 11% with the initiation of targeted therapy within 12 hours of presentation of symptoms.
 Additionally, a typical patient with a Candida infection averages 40 days in the hospital, including nine days in intensive care, resulting in an average cost per hospital stay of more than \$130,000 per patient.
 In a study published in the American Journal of Respiratory and Critical Care Medicine, providing targeted antifungal therapy within 24 hours of the presentation of symptoms decreased the length of hospital stay by approximately ten days and decreased the average cost of care by approximately \$30,000 per patient.
 Furthermore, in April 2015, Future Microbiology published the results of an economic study regarding the use of T2Candida conducted by IMS Health, a healthcare economics agency.
-In that economic study, IMS Health demonstrated that an average hospital stays for patients, reduction in use of antifungal drugs, and other associated savings.
+In that economic study, IMS Health demonstrated that an average hospital admitting 5,100 patients at risk for Candida infections could save approximately \$5.8 million annually due to decreased hospital stays for patients, reduction in use of antifungal drugs, and other associated savings.
 The economic study further showed T2Candida can potentially reduce the costs of care by \$26,887 per Candida patient and that rapid detection of Candida reduces patient deaths by 60.6%.
-Most recently, results from a data analysis of T2Candida for the detection of Candida to blood culture-based diagnostics for the detection of invasive candidiais and candidemia.
+Most recently, results from a data analysis of T2Candida for the detection and monitoring of Candida infection and sepsis were published comparing aggregated results from the use of T2Candida to blood culture-based diagnostics for the detection of invasive candidaisis and candidemia.
 The analysis included samples acquired from more than 1,900 patients.
-Out of 55 prospective patient cases that were tested with T2Candida and blood culture.
-Based on this data, the Company expanded the T2Candid
+Out of 55 prospective patient cases that were tested with T2Candida and blood culture, T2Candida detected or likely detected 96.4% of the patients (53 cases) compared to detection of 60% of the patients (33 cases) with blood culture.